David-Van-Dyne/used-tires/DEPLOYMENT.md

 3. This uploads your data directly to production database

 ## Troubleshooting

+### No Inventory Showing Up
+**Symptom**: You can upload CSV and save, but when you reload the page, everything is gone.

+**Solution**: The database tables exist but are empty.
+You need to add inventory:
+1. Go to `/web/login.html` and login
+2. Go to Admin Panel (`/web/admin.html`)
+3. Upload your CSV file with tire inventory
+4. Click "Save to Server"
+5. Refresh the public store page - inventory should now appear

+If data still doesn't persist:
+- Check Render logs for database connection errors
+- Verify DATABASE_URL environment variable is set correctly
+- Make sure you're using the Internal Database URL (with `-internal`)

 ### "Application failed to respond"
 - Check logs in Render dashboard